 According to the United Nations Global Compact Principles, businesses should support a precautionary approach to environmental challenges, undertake initiatives to promote greater environmental responsibility and encourage the development and diffusion of environmentally friendly technologies.

-For Swissport, corporate social responsibility focuses on safeguarding society and mankind by preserving our living conditions as well as ensuring safety for our employees.
+We strive to continually improve our environmental management system, with the goal of improved environmental performance.
+For Swissport, corporate social responsibility focuses on safeguarding society and mankind by preserving our living conditions, as well as ensuring safety for our employees.
 We achieve environmental quality by proactively, systematically and fully integrating environmental considerations into the planning and execution of our work.
+Our environmental protection activities are focused on our ground service equipment (GSE).